 The Finnish Copyright Society acts as a general forum for discussion among lawyers and other experts in the field of copyright.

-The Finnish Copyright Society was established in 1965.
+The Finnish Copyright Society was established in 1965 in Helsinki, Finland.

 The Society also participates in projects aimed at developing the copyright system.